UQ Holder!

 UQ Holder! is a Japanese manga series written and illustrated by Ken Akamatsu.
 It was serialized in Kodansha's Weekly Shōnen Magazine from 2013 to 2016 and later transferred to Bessatsu Shōnen Magazine, where it was serialized from 2016 to 2022.
 Set several generations later in the world of his previous work Negima!
 Magister Negi Magi, it follows the adventures of Tōta Konoe, a young boy who is transformed into a vampire and joins a secret society composed of immortal beings.

 Plot

 Tōta Konoe, the grandson of Negi Springfield, aspires to leave his village and live life in the city of Shin-Tokyo, which has a tower structure rising into space.
-When he is mortally wounded by a bounty hunter coming after his guardian Yukihime's life, he discovers that he has been made into an immortal vampire by Yukihime, a 700-year-old vampire mage Evangeline A.K.
+When he is mortally wounded by a bounty hunter who was hunting after his guardian, Yukihime.
+He discovers he has been made into an immortal vampire by Yukihime, a 700-year-old vampire mage Evangeline A.K.
 McDowell.
 Picking up another boy named Kuromaru along the way, they go to a place outside Shin-Tokyo where Yukihime leads a secret society of immortals called UQ Holder.